javl/web-training-collar/README.md

 # Collar

+## Summary
+Collar is a simple setup to train computer users to only visit websites that offer a safe connection between the server and your computer.

+## Background
+Collar was made for medialab Setup's "Controlegroep" (control-group) project.
+The 25 participants of the Controlegroup (including myself) have set up different experiments to see if and how their behaviour can be monitored and/or altered with the help of apps and gadgets.

+A lot of websites are still offering only unencrypted (HTTP) versions of their websites.
+The connections between those websites and their visitors are easy to spy on.
+Collar was made to help solve this problem with a simple idea: if the owners of the website don't try to protect their visitors, the visitors should help themselves and learn to avoid these websites altogether.
+Collar consist of a regular dog collar used for training.
+Using a simple remote control you can administer a small electrostatic shock to your canine.
+For this project I created a second remote control which can be controlled from a computer, and a Firefox browser plugin to keep track of websites visited.
+When a visit to an unprotected website is detected, the user will get shocked, teaching him or her not to visit this website again.

+## Installation

 1: Install the Firefox extension: in Firefox use 'file > open' and select the collar.xpi file found in collar/browser_plugin/firefox/ Restart Firefox when the installation is done.

 2: Plug the transmitter into a USB port

 3: Start the Flask Python server.
-Open a terminal window (OSX users;
-use Spotlight to open the Terminal application) and navigate to the collar folder.
+Open a terminal window (OSX users: use Spotlight to open the Terminal app collar folder.
 If you've put it in your downloads folder, this would be something like:
-    cd ~/Downloads/collar/collar_server
+    cd Downloads/collar/collar_server
-And start the server with:
+Start the server with:
     python collar.py

 4: Put the two AAA batteries into the collar module.
 You might